Zoku808/react-js-course1/day02/README.md

     - result should be : On branch main nothing to commit, working tree clean
 8. git push --set-upstream origin main
 9. git push -u origin main

+## After any changes, you should do this steps to to sync cloud and local repo.

+1. git add .
+2. git commit -m "your commit message"
+3. git push